Spoky03/testownik-react/README.md

 - [ ] forbid user from leaving in agreements
 - [ ] delete those testing users
 - [x] add deleting user backend
+- [ ] clean up quiz container because right now it is accesibble with /quiz and /profile/dashboard
 - [ ] add something to display at profile
+- [ ] add goals to display at profile: shadcn graph (dates of users progress will be saved in backend )
 - [ ] add contact form
 - [ ] ~~server side frontend build~~